Urethral Surgery

 6. Need for Additional Procedures: Some patients may find that their symptoms return over time, necessitating additional surgeries or treatments.

-Procedure of Urethral Surgery
+Urethral Surgery Procedure

 Urethral surgery is done to treat problems affecting the urethra.
-Here’s a detailed look at the procedure, including what happens before, during, and after the surgery:
+Here’s a detailed look at the procedure, including what happens before, during, and after the surgery.

-Before the Procedure:
+Before the Urethral Surgery Procedure:

 1. Consultation: The patient meets with a urologist to discuss symptoms, medical history, and reasons for the surgery.
 Tests, such as urine tests or imaging studies, may be done to evaluate the condition.